thesesc/thesesc.github.io/projects/fiddle-camp.md

 (or another acoustic instrument—it's open to all musicians) and should have interest in (but not necessarily experience with) Scottish music.

-Details for the 2019 session will be announced shortly—enter your email below to be notified when registration details are announced:
+The 2019 session will take place on August 24 and 25, and will again be in Heritage Hall at The Scottish Home.
+Additional details will be announced shortly—enter your email below to be notified when registration details are announced:

 <form action="https://formspree.io/tim@tsmacdonald.com" method="POST">
   <input type="hidden" name="subject" value="Interested in fiddle camp">